-The University of Pennsylvania Rising Scholar Success Academy (PennRSSA) is a free, virtual, postsecondary access program designed to prepare rising Philadelphia’s rising high school seniors for the pivotal next steps of educational and career pathways in a post-pandemic world.
+The University of Pennsylvania Rising Scholar Success Academy (PennRSSA) is a free, virtual, postsecondary access program designed to prepare Philadelphia’s rising high school seniors for the pivotal next steps of educational and career pathways in our post-pandemic world.

 PennRSSA is led by Dr. Valarie Swain-Cade McCoullum (Vice Provost for Student Engagement), Allison LaFave (Predoctoral Fellow), and Dr. Enmanuel Martínez (Postdoctoral Fellow).
 All program courses are hosted in Open Canvas for Penn Learners and made possible through unique collaborations between the Provost’s Division of the Vice Provost for Student Engagement and the twelve schools of the University.

 Since Summer 2020, PennRSSA has provided two summer program options:

 - PennRSSA “Summer Academy”: The Summer Academy is a rigorous, six-week, virtual summer program that uses a combination of synchronous and asynchronous programming to deliver high-caliber academic, vocational, and college preparation content.
 Students are taught in small cohorts led by University of Pennsylvania graduate and professional students.
 Those who successfully complete all components of the PennRSSA Summer Academy (i.e., robust attendance and participation, satisfactory grades in all courses) receive a completion certificate and a stipend.
 Rising seniors in the School District of Philadelphia are also eligible for one elective high school credit.

 In addition to live Zoom sessions, PennRSSA “Summer Academy” students enroll in four courses on Open Canvas:

 - Applied Economics and Finance: featuring content from the Wharton Global Youth Initiative Understanding Your Money Course, with additional PennRSSA activities;